 What is a lifetime mortgage?

 A lifetime mortgage is a way of releasing cash from your home while you still live in it.
-It's a loan secured on your home which allows you to take a lump sum all at once, a series of lump sums when it suits you, or a regular income.
+It's a loan secured on your home which allows you to take a lump sum all at once or as a series of lump sums when it suits you.
 You don't have to repay anything until you die or move out of your home into long-term care.
 To be eligible for a lifetime mortgage, you must be aged 55 or over.

 Use the money however you want